Activated Charcoal Diet: Myth or Reality?

 Nutritional Benefits and Drawbacks of Activated Charcoal

-• Production and Medical Use: Activated charcoal is created from natural sources such as wood or coconut husks through a process that makes it highly porous.
-This porosity allows it to effectively adsorb toxins in medical emergencies like poisoning, where it binds to substances in the stomach before they can be absorbed by the body.
+• Production and Medical Use: Activated charcoal is made from natural materials like wood or coconut husks through a process that enhances its porous structure.
+This porosity allows it to effectively bind toxins in emergency medical situations such as poisonings or drug overdoses.
+In these scenarios, activated charcoal binds substances within the digestive system before they can enter the bloodstream.

 Will Activated Charcoal Help with Weight Loss?